How Motif Matching Works

 Let’s see this in practice:

-Pro tip about notation: 💡 Following SNFG conventions, we often abbreviate linkages by omitting the anomeric carbon number.
+A note about notation: Following SNFG conventions, we often abbreviate linkages by omitting the anomeric carbon number.
 So “a1-6” becomes simply “a6” since the anomeric position is typically known.

 motifs <- c(